Skip to navigation Skip to content

 • Document Completion: must be No

-Note: if contact is successful, tell the customer that because of the rejection of UTLAH, more information such as parental income, may be required to assess the claim as a dependent customer.
+Note: if contact is successful, tell the customer that because they are ineligible for UTLAH independence, more information such as parental income may be required to assess the claim as a dependent customer.
 If the customer states they do not wish to be assessed as a dependent, include this in the Grant/Reject DOC.

-Complete the UTLAH progress DOC and any associated UTLAH work items (scans).
+Complete the UTLAH progress DOC and any associated UTLAH work items (including scans).

 Does the customer have an outstanding TAP claim in progress?